Wheaton College Men's Glee Club: Recent history

 In 2022 Dr. Mary Hopper retired after directing the Men's Glee Club and Women's Chorale for 21 years.
-Dr. Jerry Blackstone was chosen to serve as the interim director for the 2022-23 year.
+Dr. Jerry Blackstone was chosen to serve as the interim director for the 2022-24 academic years.
+After his two-year appointment, John Swedberg lead the Club for the 2024-2025 academic year.
+In the spring of 2025, Dr. Annika Stucky was chosen as Dr. Mary Hopper's successor in leading both Men's Glee Club and Women's Chorale as Assistant Professor of Music, Choral Conductor in the Wheaton College Conservatory of Music.

 Motto

 The motto of the Men's Glee Club, "Veritas.
 Integritas.
 Fraternitas." means "Truth.
 Integrity.
 Brotherhood."
 Veritas refers to the Club's foremost and undying commitment to the truth of the Gospel of the Christ Jesus.
 This leads to their commitment to Integritas, living a life of integrity worthy of the calling which they have received.
-And finally this leads to Fraternitas, the love that binds brothers together through their love in Jesus.
+And finally, this leads to Fraternitas, the love that binds brothers together through their love in Jesus.
 Veritas leads to Integritas which in turn leads to Fraternitas.